roclark/baby-a3c/README.md

 Usage
 --------

-To launch the build Docker container, run
+To launch the built Docker container, run

 ```sh
 docker run --rm -it baby-a3c:1.0.0